tubiz/interswitch-webpay-woocommerce-payment-gateway/README.md

 ### What Do I Need To Use The Plugin ###

-1. You need to have Woocommerce plugin installed and activated on your WordPress site.
+1. You need to have WooCommerce plugin installed and activated on your WordPress site.
 2. You need to signup for Interswitch Webpay on [Interswitch](https://connect.interswitchng.com/documentation/getting-started/)

 ## Changelog ##

+### 4.0.0 ###
+*	New: Add support for the new Interswitch payment page

 ### 3.0.0 ###
 *	Fix: Updated Interswitch staging payment and transaction query url